kartoza/osgs/sphinx/source/services/mergin-client.md

 1. **[mergin-db-sync](mergin-db-sync.md)**: A Mergin project which is synchronised into a PostgreSQL database and supports bidirectional syncing and editing.
-2. **[mergin-client](mergin-client.md):** A folder containing multiple mergin projects (all of the projects shared with a mergin user).
+2. **[mergin-client](mergin-client.md) (covered here):** A folder containing multiple mergin projects (all of the projects shared with a mergin user).
 These projects are synchronised into the filesystem and published via QGIS Server as web mapping services.

 **Service name:** mergin-client